kudrom/lupulo/docs/templates.rst

 overwriting the **controller** block, but usually you only want to include some widgets and probably some js file of your own, you should do that defining the **widgets** block.

+debug_base.html
+***************

+Another base template is **debug_base.html**, which inherits at the same time from base.html.
+This template doesn't define any new block but provides all the functionality to serve the debug web page rendered by the default template debug.html.

+You must extend the widgets block in this last template whenever you want to debug a new widget which isn't provided by the framework.

 Controller
 ----------